 Answer: The value of pH of milk decreases, when it turns into curd.
 Curd is acidic in nature, because an acidic substance has less value of pH.

-Answer: Because plaster of Paris turns into Gypsum after reacting with moisture present in air.
+Answer: Plaster of Paris turns into Gypsum after reacting with moisture present in air.
 That's why Plaster of Paris should be stored in a moisture-proof container.

-Example – 1: When Sodium hydroxide is added to hydrochloric acid.
-Sodium chloride and water is formed.
+Example 1: When Sodium hydroxide is added to hydrochloric acid.
+Sodium chloride and water are formed.

 NaOH + HCl ⇨ NaCl + H2O